"We stock roller bearings from the brands FUD, NSK, RHP, SKF, FAG, INA, ZYS, KRW and many more.

 Friction and speed:

-• Ball bearings: Ball bearings generally generate less friction due to their smaller contact area and are therefore suitable for high-speed applications.
+• Ball bearings: Due to their smaller contact surface, ball bearings generally generate less friction and are therefore suitable for high-speed applications.

-• Roller bearings: Due to their larger contact area, roller bearings generally generate slightly more friction, but are better suited for applications with higher loads.
+• Roller bearings: Due to their larger contact surface, roller bearings generally generate slightly more friction, but are better suited to applications with higher loads.

 Which ball bearing or roller bearing do I use for angular misalignment?